attilabody/gate433/Readme.md

 There are two versions of the hardware: Original version used Arduino Nano as central component.
 It is obsoleted by the newer version based on a popular STM32F103C8T6 based minimal board widely known as BluePill.
 It's actually cheaper on eBay or Aliexpress than the total cost of the components it contains.

 Both versions ar using two inputs (usually coming from inductive loop detectors) in addition to the RF signal to decide if a vehicke intends to enter or exit.
-A pair of tricolor traffic lighst provide feedback fo drivers.
+A pair of tricolor traffic lights provide feedback for drivers.

 Both versions have 6 opto-isolated open drain output for 12V LED traffic lights,one opto-isolated open collector output for gate opening and two opto-isolated input for inductive loop detectors.